-a.
-Trading in these products carries a high degree of risk.
-FX and derivative trading can carry greater risks than conventional share trading.
+- Trading in these products carries a high degree of risk.
+Derivative trading can carry greater risks than conventional share trading.
 A relatively small market movement can lead to a proportionately much larger movement in the value of your investment, and this can work against you as well as for you.

-b.
-You may sustain a total loss of the margin that you deposit with us to establish or maintain a position.
+- You may sustain a total loss of the margin that you deposit with us to establish or maintain a position.
 If the market moves against you, you may be called upon to pay substantial additional margin at short notice.
-If you fail to do so within the required time, your position may be liquidated at a loss and you will be liable for any resulting deficit.
+If you fail to do so within the required time, your position may be liquidated at a loss and you will be liable for any resulting deficit subject to negative balance protection for retail clients.
 You will be deemed to have received a notice requiring the payment of such funds, even if you are not at home or do not receive the messages we leave for you, if the notices are delivered to your nominated contact points.

-e.
-We will not provide you with personal financial product advice relating to FX and derivative transactions and we will not make recommendations of any kind.
+- We will not provide you with personal financial product advice relating to derivative transactions and we will not make recommendations of any kind.
 The only advice we will give you will be as to how the trading system works.